How to order gelato in Italy??? Really?

 grande - large

-crema - cream (similar to US's vanilla)
+crema - cream (similar to US's version of vanilla)

 stracciatella - chocolate chip